Ewa Minge

 Ewa Minge (born 23 May 1967 in Szczecinek, Poland) is a Polish fashion designer.
 Dubbed the "Next Couture", her collection has been shown globally, including on the Spanish Steps in Rome.
 Minge is one of Poland's most well-known fashion designers.
 Since 1994, her main focus has been on fashion and upmarket industrial design.

-In Poland, Eva Minge cooperates with TVP and TVN television channels, creating images of celebrities and contributing to TV productions.
+In Poland, Ewa Minge cooperates with TVP and TVN television channels, creating images of celebrities and contributing to TV productions.